All Products

 uv run . --bearer-token 'key-value-foo' --agent http://<GATEWAY_IP>

-Expected output: The request header contains Authorization: Bearer key-value-foo.
-The gateway authenticates the credentials, forwards the request to the backend service, and the program starts successfully.
+Expected output: The request header includes Authorization: Bearer key-value-foo.
+The gateway authenticates the credentials, forwards the request, and the client starts successfully.

 Will use headers: {'Authorization': 'Bearer key-value-foo'}